close

 While academic appeals relate to academic outcomes (e.g. a mark or degree classification), academic complaints relate to other aspects of the student’s academic experience of study at UEA.
 These might relate to the quality of academic resources (e.g. the library, computer facilities or lecture theatres) or to processes like the support provided whilst on placement, the support provided by advisers or the fairness or robustness of marking practices in your School of study.

 Complaints about non-academic services such as catering, accommodation or careers are dealt with by a separate non-academic complaints procedure.
-If you are not sure whether to make an academic compliant or a non-academic complaint, talk to an advice worker who will be able to help.
+If you are not sure whether to make an academic complaint or a non-academic complaint, talk to an advice worker who will be able to help.
 Alleged harassment is dealt with under separate procedures.

-If you are thinking about making a complaint about the impact of UCU strikes on your studies, read our guide which explains your options and what evidence you will need to gather.
+If you are thinking about making a complaint about the impact of strikes on your studies, read our guide which explains your options and what evidence you will need to gather.

 Before initiating a Stage 1 academic complaint you should try and resolve the matter informally; for example, by talking to your advisor, supervisor, lecturer, module organiser, Course Director or Head of School. advice(su) can support you with this as well as with making a formal complaint.